aris-papadopoulos/react-resume-template/README.md

 ### Options

 The template also has a handful of styling options to customize your preference, namely:
-- Color change: Blue-ish, Red-ish, Green or Pink
+- Color change: Blue, Red, Green or Pink
 - Menu alignment - Align to top/left (if on desktop/mobile) or middle
 - Enable/disable certain pages
 - Menu style type